MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/mr/README.md

 }
 ```
 6. **Run It**.
 Replace MY-BUCKET-NAME and job_id.
 Make sure that job_id value below matches the prefix in the reducerCoordinator configuration entry above (job1000).
-The job takes approximately 5 minutes to complete and can be run synchronously (mappers are in parallel) or fully asynchronous (omit the "full_async" argument).
+The job takes approximately 10 minutes to complete and can be run synchronously (mappers are in parallel) or fully asynchronous (if you add the "full_async" argument or omit the --wait4reducers CLI flag).
 "Job done!!!
 Check the result file" in one of the reducerCoordinator logs signals app completion.

 The region argument must match that in the setupApps configuration above.
 Replace awsprofile1 below with your AWS IAM profile.
 Keep the settings for prefix and bucket as that is where the original datasets from the big data benchmark are located.